 For caramel as sweet as a kiss (and yummy mini donuts), take a snack break at Snow-Line.

 This orchard is famous for its wine tastings and its mini cider donuts.
 While you can’t pick apples here, you can do some raspberry picking early in the season.
 We love to pick at the orchards and then always stop here for donuts and to stock up on cider, wine, vinegar, and more.
 You can watch the mini donuts made and order them up hot, and at the apple bar kids can taste over 20 varieties of apples to get an idea of the range of flavors possible from the simple apple!
 Don’t leave without sampling one of the famous caramel apples, too.

 In the heart of town are a petting zoo, pony rides, a fishing pond, and more.
-The whole village has been recently renovated, and there are activities (like ax throwing) and adorable new little shops.
+The whole village has been recently renovated, and there are activities (like axe throwing) and adorable little shops.
 There’s also Apple Annie’s.

-After ordering a slice of Apple Annie's Mile High Pie, order one to bring home.
+After ordering a slice of Apple Annie's Mile High Pie, order a whole pie to bring home.